 The Lake Roe Project is located 100km east of Kalgoorlie between two large gold deposits, the 3.5Moz Carosue Dam mine and the 0.9Moz Karonie gold deposit, located 60km north and 40km south of Lake Roe respectively.
 The Lake Roe Project comprises six granted tenements with an overall area of ~550sqkm.

 Breaker identified a significant new 6km-long gold system at Lake Roe in August 2015 using wide-spaced aircore drilling in an area of thin (5m-10m) transported cover.
 Three subsequent phases of RC drilling commencing in March 2016 resulted in three separate gold discoveries that now constitute one continuous 2.2km-long discovery.

 The Company has completed ~140,000m of drilling at Lake Roe, most of which has been reconnaissance in nature.
-Closer spaced resource drilling commenced in February 2017 and is currently underway with four drill rigs (two RC and two diamond).
-A maiden Resource is due to be released within the March 2018 quarter.
+Closer spaced resource drilling commenced in February 2017 and is currently underway with three drill rigs (one RC and two diamond).
+A maiden Resource is due to be released by mid-April 2018.

 The results to date indicate compelling mining potential (open pit and underground).
 Results include:

 The 2.2km-long Bombora discovery is open along strike and depth and forms part of a 8km-long gold system that remains open along strike.

 Gold mineralisation at Lake Roe typically occurs as sulphide-impregnated “lode” and stockwork mineralisation in the upper, iron-rich part of a thick fractionated dolerite, the Bombora Dolerite.
 This style of mineralisation is the dominant mineralisation style in Western Australia and is similar to that at several major gold deposits in WA including the Golden Mile, St Ives, Paddington and White Foil.
 These deposits typically have good depth potential.